-With over three decades of performing, teaching and composing to his credit, Mark’s recordings have established his dedication to excellence in music.
+With over four decades of performing, teaching and composing to his credit, Mark’s recordings have established his dedication to excellence in music.
 Ford’s solo marimba CDs, Stealing a Moment, Motion Beyond and Polaris, have become standards in the percussion world.
 His CDs have been described by PAS’ Percussive Notes as “beautiful, exceptional and virtuosic.”
-Mark has also recorded numerous concertos with the UNT Wind Symphony under the direction of Eugene Corporon.
-These include two DVDs and a CD with Japanese virtuoso marimbist Keiko Abe as well as the latest 2017 Wind Symphony recording, Contact, which includes marimba/percussion concertos by Jennifer Higdon, Daniel McCarthy, Keiko Abe and Ford.
+Contact, with the UNT Wind Symphony conducted by Eugene Corporon features Mark performing marimba and percussion concertos by Jennifer Higdon, Daniel McCarthy, Keiko Abe and Ford.

-Ford has been recognized as a leading percussion educator, and his former students perform and teach throughout the country.
+Ford has been recognized as a leading percussion educator, and his former students perform and teach throughout the USA.
 Under his direction the UNT Percussion Ensemble has toured in Poland, Croatia, France and Belgium and also won the PAS International Percussion Ensemble Competition.
-Mark Ford proudly represents Dynasty Percussion, Bergerault, Zildjian, Evans Drum Heads, Meinl Percussion and Innovative Percussion Inc. as performing artist and clinician.
+Mark Ford is the Artistic Educational Director for Tama/Bergerault and also proudly represents Sabian Cymbals, Evans Drum Heads, Musicon Publications, Meinl Percussion and Innovative Percussion Inc. as performing artist and clinician.